abtieku/group4-project/README.md

 ## Database Storage

-Postgres SQL is where data is stored and is hosted on th Google Cloud Platform.
+PostgreSQL is where data is stored and is hosted on th Google Cloud Platform.

 ## Machine Learning